cmungall/owljs/README.md

 to make RESTful calls to a jvm owljs server as if it were talking to the JVM.

+# Applications

+See the [scripts](bin/README.md) in the bin directory

+## owljs-diff

+Yet Another owl diffing tool.
+The goal for this tool is to be maximally configurable to allow plugging in custom js functions, as diff requirements differ!

+Basic usage is:

+    owljs-diff ONT1.owl ONT2.owl > diff.md

+OBO format can be used as well.

+Output format is currently only markdown (although in principle it should be easy to write custom renderers).
+Markdown has a number of advantages - it is reasonably human readable, and is a standard markup format in many platforms.

+For examples of markdown output, see the release notes on http://uberon.org - generated using a combination of owljs-diff and the Jekyll platform.

+The core library is lib/Differ.js

+## owljs-obol

+This tool parses labels and synonyms, matches sub-strings and checks these against standard patterns to be able to generate equivalence axioms.

+It is being used to retrospectively axiomatize various ontologies that were not designed in OWL from the ground-up.

 # Why JavaScript?

 The java OWLAPI is the library of choice for serious heavyweight